 “Anti-vax” literally means “against vaccines”.
 In controversial, polarizing topics like vaccines, I think it helpful to define “against” as meaning “moral opposition”.
 Indeed, I have no problem being labeled anti-abortion, anti-slavery, and anti-socialism because I am morally opposed to these ideologies and practices regardless of the circumstances.
 The same cannot be said of my view of vaccinations, which is why I prefer the term “vaccine skeptic”.

 I am not opposed to vaccinations across but board but rather am skeptical of the importance placed on vaccines by government and medical organizations.
 I agree with such organizations when they say that vaccinations are reasonably safe.
 But here’s the crux: just because something is reasonably safe doesn’t mean it is necessary.
-If it is rational for me to drive my children at least once a week then it is certainly rational to forego vaccinating them.
+In the United States in 2019, if it is rational for me to drive my homeschooled children at least once a week then it is certainly rational to forego vaccinating them.

 Are there people who oppose vaccines purely on philosophical grounds regardless of whether vaccines are safe?
 Probably, but they are few.
 A better litmus test for whether someone is “anti-vax” is what they believe about “big pharma”: are vaccine manufacturers and the CDC covering up the truth about vaccines?
 Conspiracies are exciting but difficult to substantiate.
 Even the most professionally produced anti-vax documentaries have failed to convince me.